plotly/plotly.js/CONTRIBUTING.md

 ### Writing interaction tests
 Keep in mind that the interaction coordinates are relative to the top-left corner of the plot, including the margins.
-To produce a reliable interaction test, it may be necessary to to fix the width, height, margins, X axis range and Y axis range of the plot.
+To produce a reliable interaction test, it may be necessary to fix the width, height, margins, X axis range and Y axis range of the plot.
 For example:

 ```
 Plotly.newPlot(gd, [{